Springfield

 How Springfield compares with Amherst, Worcester, and the Berkshires

-Springfield is the western city layer.
-Amherst is the college-town layer.
-Worcester is the central Massachusetts college-city layer.
-The Berkshires are the slower arts-and-mountains layer.
-Pick one lead and let the others become optional, not mandatory.
+Springfield is the western city stop.
+Amherst is the college town.
+Worcester is the central Massachusetts college city.
+The Berkshires are the slower arts-and-mountains region.
+Pick one as the focus and let the others become optional, not mandatory.

 • Choose Amherst when UMass, Amherst College, or Five Colleges is the fixed reason.